 \section{Abstract}

 Transformers have shown impressive performance in various natural language processing and computer vision tasks, due to the capability of modeling long-range dependencies.
-Recent progress has demonstrated that combining such transformers with CNN-based semantic image segmentation models is very promising.
-However, it is not well studied yet on how well a pure transformer based approach can achieve for image segmentation.
+Recent progress has demonstrated that combining such Transformers with CNN-based semantic image segmentation models is very promising.
+However, it is not well studied yet on how well a pure Transformer based approach can achieve for image segmentation.
 In this work, we explore a novel framework for semantic image segmentation, which is encoder-decoder based Fully Transformer Networks (FTN).
-Specifically, we first propose a Pyramid Group Transformer (PGT) as the encoder for progressively learning hierarchical features, while reducing the computation complexity of the standard visual transformer(ViT).
+Specifically, we first propose a Pyramid Group Transformer (PGT) as the encoder for progressively learning hierarchical features, meanwhile reducing the computation complexity of the standard Visual Transformer (ViT).
 Then, we propose a Feature Pyramid Transformer (FPT) to fuse semantic-level and spatial-level information from multiple levels of the PGT encoder for semantic image segmentation.
-Surprisingly, this simple baseline can achieve new state-of-the-art results on multiple challenging semantic segmentation benchmarks, including PASCAL Context, ADE20K and COCO-Stuff.
-The source code will be released upon the publication of this work.
+Surprisingly, this simple baseline can achieve better results on multiple challenging semantic segmentation and face parsing benchmarks, including PASCAL Context, ADE20K, COCO-Stuff, and CelebAMask-HQ.
+The source code will be released on \url{https://github.com/BR-IDL/PaddleViT}.